mmistakes/made-mistakes-jekyll/README.md

 This is the source code of Made Mistakes, a personal blog and portfolio on http://mademistakes.com, hosted by [Media Temple](http://mediatemple.net/#a_aid=51686252ceb4c).
 My overall goal with the site design was to create visually interesting pages that look great and are readable on mobile, tablet, and desktop viewports.

-The article layouts are the most fleshed out and *finished*.
-Everything else works and get's the job done, but could use some more love.
+The article layouts are the most fleshed out and *finished*, while the `work.html` used for portfolio and photo pages is still a work in progress.

+---

 ## Install Jekyll